Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Frequently Asked Questions

-The ascent starts from the Shizu hut area in Kotoku, northeast of Nantai Mountain.
-Most hikers take a bus to stand #41 and walk the access road in (about 50 minutes to the waypoint B parking).
+The ascent starts from the Shizu Hut area in Kotoku, northeast of Nantai Mountain.
+Most hikers take a bus to Kotokuiriguchi and walk the access road in (about 50 minutes to the waypoint B parking).
 As of 2025 the road has been improved enough that an ordinary car can reach that parking — a 4WD is no longer needed.
+It is the same approach as the Nantai northern route.
 Ask at Earth Hostel for current conditions and directions.

 Yes — Shizu Hut is a free mountain shelter.
 It is a basic, unmaintained structure and you should bring your own sleeping kit.
 It is shared between the Nantai northern trail and the Nyoho route.
 There are no advance reservations and no facilities.

 Yes, and many serious hikers do exactly this over three days.
-Day 1: drive/walk to Shizu Hut.
+Day 1: drive or walk to Shizu Hut.
 Day 2: climb Nantai via the northern trail and return to Shizu Hut.
 Day 3: climb Nyoho at dawn and descend.
 This is a full expedition and requires thorough planning and preparation.

 For experienced hikers, the chain section is manageable with careful footwork.
 It is not technical climbing, but it is exposed and requires confidence on uneven terrain.
 If you are not comfortable with scrambling, Nyoho is not suitable for you.